Tinaminae: Relationship with man

 Tinamous have established themselves in the folklore and the histories of the indigenous people of South and Central America.
 Forest tribes of Brazil and Colombia believe the jaguar imitates the call of the great tinamou in order to track and eat it.
 A tale amongst the Guahibo Indians tells of a young man traveling by canoe trying to locate the calling tinamou.
 As he approached the bank he became suspicious at the harshness of the call and backed away just as a jaguar burst out of the vegetation.

 Panamanian tradition states that after the "Great Flood", the great tinamou grew frightened of the bright colors in the rainbow.
 He flew away from the rainbow, the ark, and the rest of the animals, heading for the darkest part of the forest, where he has remained ever since.

 Captive breeding, whereas is more successful and popular with members of Nothurinae, is done with members of Crypturellus in Rio Grande do Sul, Brazil.

 Conservation

-The population levels and thusly the need for conservation can be hard to determine due to the fact that their habitat is thick with vegetation, they are cryptically colored, and they are very secretive.

-Forest birds and thence, the members of Tinaminae are threatened by deforestation and fragmentation.
-This is happening at an alarming rate in South America and in particular the Amazon.
-Farmers will slash-and-burn the forest to gain agricultural land, which due to the scarcity of nutrients, ends up being used for a short period of time before becoming desert and the process starts anew.
-These species, when this happens have to make a choice, either relocate, adapt, or die.

 Of all the members of Tinaminae, six are considered near threatened and four are vulnerable according to IUCN, including the entire genus Tinamus.

 The solitary tinamou, Tinamus solitarius, is another endangered tinamou.
 This bird is limited to the Atlantic forests of Brazil, Paraguay, and Argentina.
 Here it is threatened by habitat destruction and pressures from hunters.
 The government of Brazil has realized the need for protection of the remaining forests and the species.

 In the cloud forests of northern South America, the black tinamou has less than 10,000 birds left, and the Tepui tinamou is in a unique situation.
 With the Tepui tinamou, the numbers suggest that it is doing well; however its range is so limited as it lives on the tops of a handful of plateaus in the cloud forests of Venezuela, that any problem could seriously jeopardize its numbers.